Sandy Reiss Interview

 8. He reported that Jeanette said she had tried to divorce Gene 9 times… whether that was the exact number or not, at the time it seemed an awful lot and yet, we now know she made 3 different attempts in 1938 alone (squelched by the studio).
 More in the ’40s and the one in the mid ’50s (for which now I know the law firm that handled legal paperwork for both Jeanette and Nelson in New York).

-9. He hated Emily West, Jeanette’s secretary, and spoke of some blackmail that was going on in 1937 that involved her in some way and Mayer’s office.
+9. He disliked Emily West, Jeanette’s secretary, and spoke of some blackmail that was going on in 1937 that involved her in some way and Mayer’s office.
 He did not know details but was angry enough to say he hoped she rotted in hell.
 His rage seemed shocking at the time but in the decades since, we have learned that Nelson echoed those feelings and was likely the source of Sandy’s scant knowledge about and dislike of Emily.
 Sandy mentioned having a drink with Nelson once after Jeanette’s death and his degree of rage about Emily is not surprising from what we now know; that Emily was apparently complicit in Gene Raymond’s efforts to burn through Jeanette’s money in the 1950s (now well-documented), plus she was complicit in preventing Nelson from seeing Jeanette in her last illness and successfully thwarted his efforts to legally take over her physical care.
 I can personally vouch that Emily was also complicit with Ann Eddy to hinder my speaking about the Jeanette-Nelson relationship on my first radio interview, by showing up and staring me down.

 10. Sandy introduced me to Tom Bradley, the Mayor of Los Angeles, also Johnny Grant, the “honorary Mayor” of Hollywood; Sandy also saw that I was invited to events such as Rudy Vallee’s birthday party (at which I met many old stars) and other people in the industry who’d known or worked with Jeanette or Nelson.